andreas/andreas.github.io/_posts/2014-09-18-how-to-test-async-ocaml-code.md

 ### Writing Assertions

-Raising `AssertionFailure` can be done writing plain Ocaml code, but I've found it very helpful to define some assertion-functions myself.
+Raising `AssertionFailure` can be done writing plain OCaml code, but I've found it very helpful to define some assertion-functions myself.
 The following code makes it easy to assert on values of type `Deferred.Or_error.t` ([doc](https://ocaml.janestreet.com/ocaml-core/111.17.00/doc/async/#Std.Deferred.Or_error)), which is used in the Memcached-client, and get helpful output on failures:

 {% highlight ocaml %}
 (* signature for assertable modules *)